PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 Lua and vim scripts are simply placed in the `__config` folder.
-The `neovim-nix-utils` then iterates through the files, stores them in a nix store derivation, and adds a source command for each to neovim RC.
+The `neovim-nix-utils` then iterates through the files, stores them in a nix store derivation, and adds a source command for each to Neovim RC.

 <div style="margin: 24px">
 {{ resize_image_w(path="20241228-neovim-edition/lightEdition.png", width=450) }}